UK Dropshipping Guide Overview

 Being able to enclose coupons, offers, trial products and other paraphernalia in the product packaging is out of the question because you won't be handling the product.
-It's a big opportunity missed for cross-selling and building brand awareness.
+It's a significant opportunity missed for cross-selling and building brand awareness.

 Pros & Cons Summary

-The drop shipping business models' major benefit is that you can start a business very cheaply, but there are so many drawbacks that even if you make it work successfully, moving to a model where you physically purchase, inspect and deliver your stock is the ultimate goal.
+The drop shipping business models' primary benefit is that you can start a business very cheaply, but there are so many drawbacks that even if you make it work successfully, moving to a model where you physically purchase, inspect and deliver your stock is the ultimate goal.
 Drop shipping is a stepping stone to a full-fledged eCommerce business or to supplement and test your existing product lines.

 Relying solely on drop shipping as a business model is not sustainable in the long term because competition in the future will be so fierce.
 We are already at the stage in eBay and Amazon marketplaces where price wars in some product areas are so cut throat that merchants already sell for a loss.

 Look for new opportunities, for example combining the drop shipping model with Facebook advertising is currently reaping benefits, there are opportunities to target impulse buyers with beauty and weight loss products, and that market sees new players on a daily basis.